derekpcollins/jquery-basic-modal/README.md

 </div>
 ```

-You'll want to make sure that you set the containing element to `display: none;` so that it will be hidden by default.
+Make sure to set the containing element to `display: none;` so it will be hidden by default.

+### Triggering the modal

-Next, there are two ways that you can trigger the modal.
+There are two ways to trigger the modal.

 The first way is to add a `data-trigger-modal` attribute to an element that, when clicked, will trigger a modal: